 Important note: You'll only be able to change your $cashtag twice, so choosing one that will grow with your nonprofit is essential.

 Cash App for nonprofits gives you a QR code that donors can scan from their phones to reach your donation link.
-You can make the most of QR codes by placing them where your donors already are such as social media platforms of somewhere they can scan on their mobile device.
+You can make the most of QR codes by placing them where your donors already are, such as social media platforms or somewhere they can scan on their mobile device.

 You can place Cash App QR codes in places such as: